BortnikD/BortnikD/README.md

 - 👋 Hello there!
-I’m Dmitrii, a web developer
+I’m Dmitrii, a backend developer
-- 🌱 I code in Python and JavaScript.
-I use FastAPI and Django for backend development and React for frontend development.
+- ⚡ I code in Python, use FastAPI or Django.
+I also have expirience in frontend development on React (JavaScript)
+- 🌱 I’m currently learning: Kotlin (Spring)
 - 📫 How to reach me?
 You can write to me in [telegram](https://t.me/Positive_666)

 <!---